cleverbek1991/CapstoneProject/README.md

 2. cd into the /lib folder and run npm install to download all the required dependencies.

 3. You will need to get an API key from Google Maps in order to utilize location feature.
-To do that:

 4. You will also need an API key and a firebase project.